wso2/docs-updates/en/docs/updates/wso2-registry-faq.md

 ## **Q: Cannot pull images from my Arm64 based server/PC - "no matching manifest for linux/arm64/v8 in the manifest list entries"?**

-When you try to pull a container image from an Arm-based server or personal computer (as in step **1.4**), the system may throw the error *"no matching manifest for linux/arm64/v8 in the manifest list entries."* This occurs when the registry does not contain a matching architecture container image for the one requested by the client device.
+When you try to pull a container image from an Arm-based server or personal computer (please refer to the section **Getting the Pull Command**), the system may throw the error *"no matching manifest for linux/arm64/v8 in the manifest list entries."* This occurs when the registry does not contain a matching architecture container image for the one requested by the client device.
 You can verify it by,

 ### Solution: Verify Available Architectures